 Effect of Query Cost on Google BigQuery Pricing

 - With on-demand pricing, you are charged based on the amount of data processed by your queries.
-You are not charged for failed queries or queries loaded from cache.
+You are not charged for failed queries or queries loaded from the cache.
+Besides, the first 1 TB of query data processed per month is free.
 Additionally, prices vary by region.

 - With flat-rate pricing, you pay a fixed charge regardless of the amount of data scanned by your queries.
 This price option is ideal for clients that need a predictable monthly cost within a specific budget.
 Users must purchase BigQuery slots to take advantage of flat-rate pricing—more on that soon.